gvwilson/thirdbit/src/fiction/madica/index.md

 The little creature sighed and pointed at its head.
 *Ping!*
-The bubble on its head sparkled and turned transparent.
+The bubble on its head sparkled and turned transparent to reveal a hairless green head with sharp eyes and even sharper teeth.
 "Is that better?"

 The two girls gasped once more.